marcusm117/mctk/docs/tutorials/getstarted.md

 ## Installation

 Get the latest version of `mctk` from PyPI.
-Note that the registered name is 'mctk-py' on PyPI due to the strict typo-squatting prevention mechanism of the registry.
-However, when using the library, you should import it as 'mctk'.
+Note that the registered name is `mctk-py` on PyPI due to the strict typo-squatting prevention mechanism of the registry.
+However, when using the library, you should import it as `mctk`.

    ``` bash
    pip3 install mctk-py